nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     *  Prerequisites:
        * List all client contacts using the list command.
-       * Multiple persons in the list.
+       * Multiple client contacts in the list.

     * Test case: `policy 2`
        * Expected: A small window pops up, with a message that says the selected client has no policies currently.